 WHERE TO PICK APPLES, FIND PUMPKINS, AND GET LOST IN A CORN MAZE IN NEW BRUNSWICK

-‘Tis the season for apple orchards, pumpkin picking, and corn mazes, so we’ve gathered up the information you want to know on some of the best places in New Brunswick for fall family outings.
-Many sites include more than one attraction, so we’ve listed things based on geography.
+‘Tis the season for apple orchards, pumpkin picking, and corn mazes, so we’ve gathered up the information you want to know on some of the best places in New Brunswick for fall family outings!

-(This post was updated late August 2020; please check the links to the original sources for the most up-to-date information and safety protocols.
-And please remember, many of these operations are cash only – be prepared!)
+(This post was updated September 2021; please check the links to the original sources for the most up-to-date information and safety protocols.
+And please remember, many of these operations are cash only – be prepared! – and open depending on weather.)

-SOUTH EAST NEW BRUNSWICK APPLE ORCHARDS, CORN MAZES, & PUMPKIN PATCHES
+SOUTH EAST NEW BRUNSWICK APPLE U-PICKS, CORN MAZES, & PUMPKIN PATCHES

-Belliveau Orchard in Memramcook is open daily with lots to enjoy for the whole family.
-The Orchard’s apple u-pick has several delicious varieties to choose from, as well as a cafe, a winery, and a growler refill station with cider and local craft beers.
-A lovely chance to make family memories, pick up some healthy snacks, and even grab a drink for home.
+The Orchard’s apple u-pick has several delicious varieties to choose from, as well as a cafe, a seasonal bar, food truck, their yummy SCOW cider & so much more!
+A lovely chance to make family memories, pick up some healthy snacks, and even grab a drink.
 Get all your answers about times, costs, and more by calling 758-0295 or checking online.
-(The apple u-pick is scheduled to open September 11, 2020.)

 Also located in Memramcook is Les Petits Fruits de Pré-d’en-Haut, a lovely farm overlooking the Bay of Fundy.
 Take a wagon ride to the pumpkin patch or pick one up from the farm stand.
 There is a picnic area, as well as a play area for children.
-The pumpkin u-pick is open weekends until Thanksgiving Day, while the orchard’s blueberry u-pick is open daily; call 758-0987 or check their Facebook page to ensure openings, based on weather.
+The pumpkin u-pick is open weekends until Thanksgiving Day, while the orchard’s blueberry u-pick & apple u-pick is open daily during the season.
+Call 758-0987 or check their Facebook page to ensure openings, based on weather.

 There are lots of options for family fun at the Green Pig Market in Salisbury.
 There are mini corn mazes perfect for toddlers, as well as a larger maze; each are open daily.
 The main corn maze takes about an hour-and-a-half to complete, while the mini maze is full of activities for young kids and takes less than 30 minutes to walk through.
 Kids under three are free for the mazes, too, which makes this an awesome outing with the little ones!
-On most Friday and Saturday nights you can explore the maze by flashlight; and on certain weekends in October there is a haunted maze.
-The market also has a very popular pumpkin blaster and in 2019 has added a bounce pad and wagon rides on the weekends.
-Plus all the awesome goodies to buy at the market & a new cafe on site in 2020 to visit!
+On most Friday and Saturday nights you can explore the maze by flashlight.
+The market also has a very popular pumpkin blaster, bounce pad, and wagon rides on the weekends.
+Plus all the awesome goodies to buy at the market & a cafe on site!
 This is a Pickle Planet family favourite, for sure!
 Follow along on their Facebook page for updates, and be sure to tell them you read about it here!
 (And make plans to visit next August for their annual Sunflower festival.)

-Boyle Family Farm is just a few minutes north of Moncton and features a family-friendly petting zoo open on the weekends.
+Boyle Family Farm is just a few minutes north of Moncton and features a family-friendly petting zoo, corn maze (opening Sept 11, 2021), wagon rides, horseback riding, and more.
+Open on the weekends, 9am-6pm.
+Call 875-5450 for more info or check their Facebook page.

-La Fleur du Pommier, also near Cocagne, is another great apple orchard; they also have berry u-picks, too.
+La Fleur du Pommier, also near Cocagne, is another great apple orchard; u-pick opening September 11, 2021, 10am-6pm.

 For something a little different, check out the Sunflower Maze at Trueman’s in Sackville.
 You can also enjoy a corn maze, sunflower u-pick, berry u-picks in season, and amazing homemade ice cream!
 We enjoyed amazing pumpkin spice ice cream, chocolate raspberry, and maple blueberry when we visited.
 A great family outing, for sure!

-If you’re in the Sussex area, Hat Creek Farms has a pumpkin patch u-pick, a corn maze and wagon rides (with social distancing for 2020; open Saturdays and Sundays in September, 1-4pm).
-They also create a lovely backdrop each year for you to grab those perfect photo memories!
+If you’re in the Sussex area, Hat Creek Farms generally has a pumpkin patch u-pick, a corn maze and wagon rides.
+They’re known for creating a lovely backdrop each year for you to grab those perfect photo memories!
+Watch their Facebook group for 2021 updates.

 SOUTH WEST NEW BRUNSWICK APPLE ORCHARDS, CORN MAZES, & PUMPKIN PATCHES